 - Employees should avoid situations that may present, or present the appearance of, a conflict of interest.
-These occur when an employee's personal interest appears to, or does, conflict with the interests of Kimball Electronics.
+These occur when an employee's personal interest appears to, or does, conflict with the interests of Kimball.

 Such conflicts could occur when an employee or a family member encounter situations which could include but are not limited to the following:

-- Gains a substantial personal financial interest in a Kimball Electronics supplier/customer/competitor.
+- Gains a substantial personal financial interest in a Kimball supplier/customer/competitor.

-- Engages in a significant personal business transaction directly with Kimball Electronics, or discloses Kimball Electronics business opportunities to a third party.
+- Engages in a significant personal business transaction directly with Kimball, or discloses Kimball business opportunities to a third party.

 for or otherwise further another business or employment activity.

 - Participation in civic, charitable, or other non‐business activities at work, to the degree that they interfere with the employee's job duties.